The Art of The System

 President Trump announced the creation of a New Benefit Option for fertility benefits.
 Under this option, employers will have a new legal pathway to offer fertility benefits directly to employees, like they do for dental, vision, and life insurance, representing a massive opportunity to expand access to IVF coverage.

-The Departments of Labor, Health and Human Services, and the Treasury announced today that employers can now offer standalone benefit packages to employees interested in coverage for treatment of infertility, including IVF.
+• The Departments of Labor, Health and Human Services, and the Treasury announced today that employers can now offer standalone benefit packages to employees interested in coverage for treatment of infertility, including IVF.

-The Departments also announced their intent to undertake rulemaking to continue to further expand the ability of employers to offer fertility benefits to their employees.
+• The Departments also announced their intent to undertake rulemaking to continue to further expand the ability of employers to offer fertility benefits to their employees.

-These benefit packages can address the continuum of fertility-related services, from those that address the root causes of infertility to IVF.
+• These benefit packages can address the continuum of fertility-related services, from those that address the root causes of infertility to IVF.

-Say what you like about Donald Trump, wrote Niall Ferguson in an essay this week for the Wall Street Journal (The Disrupter in Chief Gets Transformational Results at Home and Abroad), commanding comes naturally to him.
+And commanding comes naturally to him.
+Niall Ferguson in an essay last week for the Wall Street Journal (The Disrupter in Chief Gets Transformational Results at Home and Abroad),

+“Not only does he thrive on the job’s relentless demands.
+He goes further.
+He has emerged this year as the Disrupter in Chief.
 His “Art of the Deal” approach — the outrageous opening bid, then the wheeling and dealing — has delivered transformational results at home and abroad in the space of nine months.
 In short, no president has delivered so rapidly on so many of his campaign pledges.
 It’s not just the 217 executive actions in 100 days; it’s the stream of social media “truths” and the almost daily exchanges with the press corps.
-If you wanted a “vibe shift” last year, you really got one.
-If you hate Trump, maybe you just hate the times we live in.
-For Trump is the zeitgeist on a golf-cart.”

 Big System Deal-Making